kevinmizway/My-First-Webpage/README.md

 # _My First Webpage_

-#### _First HTML Web Page with list of favorites, 07.15.2016_
+#### _First HTML/CSS Web Page with lists of favorite people and places, 07.15.2016_

 #### By _**Kevin Mizway**_

 ## Description

 _This is a personal web page dedicated to the things I like.
-There is a link available to transfer the user to an additional page listing my favorite things including people, sports, ice cream flavors and websites._
+There are links available to transfer the user to an additional page listing my favorite things including people, places, sports, ice cream flavors and websites._

 ## Setup/Installation Requirements